ranieremenezes/easyfermi/docs/source/lightcurve.rst

     use_local_ltcube=True, use_scaled_srcmap=True, free_params=['norm','shape'],
     shape_ts_threshold=9)

 Where the only difference is that for Mac OS we do not parallelize the computation of the light curve.
-The input parameters of this function are:
+The input parameters for this function are:

 * **Target_Name**: This is the name of the target as listed in the adopted Fermi-LAT catalog or the target name written in the field "Target name" in the graphical interface.